-There are eight individuals currently heading up committees or efforts.
-Some serve on the division’s board of directors, and some do not.
+There are six individuals currently heading up committees or efforts.
 As you hear from them, I highly encourage you to reach out to them, get to know them, and share with them your thoughts and ideas on the projects they are working on for this division.
 If you would like to chair a committee or head up a project yourself, please be in touch.

 Web Site/Blog Committee

 Description: The Web site/blog committee will be adding tons of great content to our Web site and blog and is looking for people who are interested in helping with these efforts.
 People who are interested in soliciting, writing, editing, and posting blog and Web site content and coming up with ideas for how to make the Web site and blog even better are welcome.
 People with or without technical expertise are encouraged to join this committee so that we may improve upon a good thing.
 I look forward to hearing from you!